Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 10.2 Responsible Entity

-Djowda operates as a non-commercial, community-driven ecosystem under the Djowda Initiative.
+The Djowda Project, as referenced in Section 1.2, is the responsible entity and data controller for platform-level data.
 Each app component (Store, User, Farmer, etc.) is part of this ecosystem, developed and maintained collaboratively by verified contributors.

 While data for specific services may be managed regionally, the privacy contact above represents the central coordination point for all data-related inquiries across the platform.